Published: November 20, 2020

 32. 7 out of 10 marketers optimize their videos for SEO.

-This makes their videos easier to find when searched online.
-Video statistics like this one show that to stay ahead of the competition, marketers need to help users locate specific videos for the brands and products they’re interested in.
+Optimizing their videos makes it easier for users to find them when they search online.
+Online video statistics like this show that to stay ahead of the competition, marketers need to help users locate specific videos for the brands and products they’re interested in.
+That’s why, according to the latest SEO statistics, marketers use videos 80% of the time for their social media marketing.

 Every brand needs an effective video marketing strategy.
-Using various video marketing techniques, businesses can educate consumers about their brand or their products through interesting visuals.
-This helps customers trust companies more and feel closer to them.
-Video usage statistics like this one remind marketers about the benefits they’ll see when they incorporate video into their strategy.
+By using various video marketing techniques, businesses can educate consumers about their brand or their products through exciting visuals.
+It helps customers trust companies more and feels closer to them.
+Video usage statistics like this remind marketers about the benefits they’ll see when they incorporate video into their strategy.

 34. Click rates increase by 300% when videos are added to emails.

-When using e-mails to reach out to consumers, videos can be incorporated to make it more entertaining.
+When using emails to reach out to consumers, incorporating videos can help to make them more entertaining.
 Adding videos can potentially increase the chances of the links being clicked by over 300%.

 35. 65% of executives will go to a brand’s site after watching a relevant video.

-Video marketing stats from 2018 show that executives are receptive to video marketing and notice the ads that run with videos.
+Video advertising stats show that executives are receptive to video marketing and notice the ads that run with videos.
 Younger executives are more engaged with this kind of marketing and are more likely to contact a potential vendor or respond to the ad.

 B2B Video Marketing Statistics